-Saige Godberson is Co-Founder, and current Co-President of Youthnited Nations.
 Moved by her work as a Registered Nurse in the Neonatal Intensive Care, as well as education within the University of Alberta Nursing Honors Program, Saige strived to create opportunity for youth worldwide to become educated, empowered, and inspired.
-With a passion in womens and children’s health, as well as youth engagement, Saige continues to build Youthnited Nations and create further opportunity for populations that may not otherwise have the opportunity.
+With a passion in women's and children’s health, as well as youth engagement, Saige continues to build Youthnited Nations and create further opportunity for populations that may not otherwise have the opportunity.

-Saige was chosen as one of Alberta Council for Global Cooperation Top 30 Under 30 for both her international and local volunteer work and leadership.
+In recognition of her extensive local and international volunteerism, Saige was chosen as one of Alberta Council for Global Cooperation Top 30 Under 30 recipients.

 Marnie Colborne is a Registered Nurse working in a variety of health care settings, including in Aesthetics and Regenerative Medicine as well as in the hospital.

 Marnie has served in a variety of volunteer and leadership roles including Youth Representative for the United Nations.
-Marnie has received recognition for some of her local leadership focusing on Edmonton’s homeless population as well as attention to international aid working with widows and children in Uganda, including receiving the 2018 College and Association of Registered Nurses in Alberta Rising Star Award, and the 2019 University of Alberta Alumni Horizon Award.
+Marnie has received recognition for her attention to international aid working with widows and children in Uganda, including receiving the 2018 College and Association of Registered Nurses in Alberta Rising Star Award, and the 2019 University of Alberta Alumni Horizon Award.

 Marnie's passion lies in helping those through individual and community capacity building through health/ wellness education, functional skills training such as in financial literacy, reading, writing and creative means such as art.

 "Those who have a 'why' to live, can bear with almost any how" - Viktor E. Frankl

 Edmonton - Alberta, Canada